IMSY-DKFZ/simpa/CONTRIBUTING.md

-# Developer Guide

-Dear SIMPA developers,
-Dear person who wants to contribute to the SIMPA toolkit,
+# Contributing to SIMPA

 First of all: Thank you for your participation and help!
 It is much appreciated!
+We are convinced that your contributions will help making SIMPA better, more robust, and reliable for everyone!

 This Guide is meant to be used as a collection of How-To's to contribute to the framework.
 In case you have any questions, do not hesitate to get in touch with the members of the core development team:

 Kris K. Dreher (k.dreher@dkfz-heidelberg.de)

-Janek M. Groehl (janek.grohl@cruk.cam.ac.uk)
+Janek Gröhl (janek.grohl@cruk.cam.ac.uk)

 ## How to contribute